Matthew Etherington's latest managerial venture has ended after he was sacked by Colchester

-Former Peterborough United hero and assistant manager sacked by League Two side
+Former Peterborough United playing hero loses his manager's job and ex-Posh defender sees red for 'one of the worst challenges' an opposition manager has ever seen

-Etherington was dismissed following Colchester’s 1-0 home defeat to Gillingham on Monday.
+Etherington was dismissed following Colchester’s 1-0 home defeat at the hands of Gillingham which left them just five points clear of the drop zone.

 They have lost eight of their last nine league matches, with just a 2-1 win over Salford in that run.